After answering our couple’s questions on getting married in Hawaii, one of the most common questions we get is about how to book travel.

 From the U.S. mainland, we see the best flights on Hawaiian Air, Delta, and United, depending on your departure airport.
-Alaska Airlines often offers cheaper rates, but usually worse schedules than the other airlines.
+Alaska Airlines often offers cheaper rates, but sometimes the flight schedules aren't as good other airlines.

-Most visitors fly into Honolulu International Airport.
+Most visitors fly into Daniel K. Inouye International Airport on the island of Oahu.
 The airport code is HNL.

 Booking Your Hotel

 There is no shortage of hotels in Hawaii.
 If it’s your first time visiting the islands, all those options can be overwhelming.
 Most of our couples stay in Waikiki, and we have a few hotels we’ve been recommending for years.

 Our top recommendation is the Outrigger Waikiki Beach Resort.
 Not only is it home to our second office location, but we also have a partnership with them to offer our guests a promotional code to search for the best rates on their site.
 While both our office and the promotional code are new for us (January 2018), the Outrigger Waikiki Beach Resort is where a majority of our guests have stayed over the years, and we recommend the resort with confidence.
 Our hotel code also works at other Outrigger properties on Oahu as well.

 The Honolulu neighborhood of world-famous Waikiki attracts millions of visitors each year.
 The abundance of accommodations, restaurants & bars, activities, shopping centers, and transportation options (Uber, Lyft, and taxis) makes it our top recommendation as it offers couples a taste of all Hawaii has to offer.

 Ideal for those wanting a more resort-style experience.
 Couples interested in watersports and ocean-based activities will find things to do, but the activity and nightlife options are much more limited compared to Waikiki.

 North Shore Recommendations